adityapratapsingh1008/RTOS/01_GPIO_LED_Blink_SoftwareDelay/README.md

-# Experiment 1 — GPIO Digital Output: LED Blink with Software Delay
+# GPIO Digital Output: LED Blink with Software Delay

 ## 🎯 Aim
 To configure a GPIO pin of **STM32F446RE** as a digital output and verify LED blinking operation using software delay routines.